sympy/sympy/doc/src/tutorial/basic_operations.rst

 There are two important things to note about ``subs``.
 First, it returns a new expression.
 SymPy objects are immutable.
-That means that ``subs`` does modify it in place.
+That means that ``subs`` does modify it in-place.
 For example

    >>> expr = cos(x)
    >>> expr.subs(x, 0)